This wine exemplifies why Oakville is the premiere Napa Valley appellation for Cabernet.

 WINEMAKER JEFF AMES’ NOTEBOOK:

 Winemaking: This is a mix of fruit from the Renteria 360 vineyard on Skellenger Lane and the Harter Vineyard in the Eastern Oakville hills.
 These two sites were fermented apart but then blended back together at numerous blending trials over the last 15 months.
-I have become a bigger fan of these late and cool vintages over the years from the complexity they seem to build into the wines.
+This year’s Oakville Cabernet reminds me more of the great pre-phylloxera vintages of the early ‘90s than any vintage I can think of.